panec/MVSass/README.md

 );
 ```

 It will generate the code that `1px 1px 1px 1px` value will be defined as default, `2px 2px 2px 2px` will be applied to `screen-sm`, `3px 3px 3px 3px` for `screen-md` and `4px 4px 4px 4px` for `$screen-lg`.
-We can mix normal and shorthand notation withing declaration but we need to follow rule of deviding value for each breakepoint with ',' char.
-When value for different breakepoints will be the same it will be skipped like in `container_color: #000` example.
+We can mix normal and shorthand notation within declaration but we need to follow rule of dividing value for each breakpoint with ',' char.
+When value for different breakpoints will be the same it will be skipped like in `container_color: #000` example.

 To use this notation in any place of the code we need to call mixin: